Reaction Time Test

 Fatigue & stress

-Mental and physical exhaustion dramatically impact reaction speed.
+Mental and physical exhaustion slow your reaction speed.
 Even poor sleep can add 20-30ms to your reaction time.
 Stress hormones can help in short bursts but chronic stress degrades performance.

 Device latency